 - Slice the plantains lenthwise into about 1/4 inch thickness.

-- Place slices on baking sheet and brush with oil.
+- Place slices on baking sheet.
 Bake for 15 minutes.
 Meanwhile prepare the guacamole.

 - Place avocado flesh, lime juice and salt in a bowl and mash to desired consistency.
 Stir in pineapple cubes.